MinhanRoger/HawkEye-J1939-Integration/README.md

 - **`testBBB`**: Sends a predefined set of data using the J1939 protocol.
 It is specifically associated with the PGN 64769.
 - **`j1939_initialization`**: Initializes the J1939 protocol, registers the PGN request handlers, and starts the J1939 task.
 - **`req_callbacks_table`**: Used to register specific callback functions while receiving PGNs.
+- **`j1939_Register_Cmd_Handler`**: Although similar to `j1939_Register_Req_Handler` in usage, this function is intended for registering command handlers.
+The corresponding implementation for this function needs to be developed by the user, as it is not provided in the sample code.

 Replace `CAN_FUNCTION` and `CAN_INTERRUPT_CALLBACK` with your specific CAN communication function and the interrupt callback function, respectively.